i - 84

 RDrive: Compact and High-Torque Servo Motors

-Hollow-shaft RDrive servo motors are available in four modifications: RD50, RD60, RD70 and RD85.
+Hollow-shaft RDrive servo motors are available in three modifications: RDrive 50, RDrive 60 and RDrive 85.
 Each features different performance characteristics, dimensions, and weight so you can pick the right design for your application.
 Rdrive servo motors are perfect for implementing an industrial automation solution, building a model aircraft, or working on your own robotic projects.

 The story behind RDrive servos